na-stewart/sanic-security/README.md

 Amy Rose comes packed with features not found in most open source security libraries such as

 * SMS verification
-* Email verification
 * JWT
 * Out of the box database integration
 * Wildcard permissions
 * Role permissions
-* Authentication middleware
-* Pre-Configured rate limiting
-* Logging

-Amy Rose is completely async, efficient, and contains all of your basic security needs.
+Amy Rose contains all of your basic security needs.

-DISCLAIMER: AS OF CURRENT NOT ALL FEATURES ARE AVAILABLE BUT ARE PLANNED AND WILL BE IMPLEMENTED.

 ### Built With
 * [Tortoise](https://tortoise.github.io/)